WebTheDev/webthedev/README.md

 ---

 ### 🖥️ Bot Hosting:
 Are you in need of a place to host your discord bot or a bot in my [public repositories](https://github.com/WebTheDev?tab=repositories)?
 Then look no further!
 I offer bot hosting services for all different kinds of bots for 2 dollars a month!
-Join my [discord](https://discord.gg/kejhHFrA9t) for more infomation!
+Join the Reb's Designs [discord](https://discord.gg/clappedmods) for more infomation!
 Specs are...
 - 250% Cpu Utilization
 - Ram: 256MB
 - Storage: 1024 MB